Bonds (clothing)

-Pacific Brands Underwear Group, known under its core brand Bonds, was an Australian manufacturer and is now a subsidiary of Hanesbrands.
+Pacific Brands Underwear Group, known under its core brand Bonds, was an Australian manufacturer and is now a subsidiary of Gildan.
 It is an importer of men's, women's and children's underwear, socks and other clothing.
 The head office is located at 115 Cotham Rd in Kew, Melbourne.
 They sell a range of clothing including underwear and sleepwear.